 Believe it or not, everything you do; what to achieve; or want to have, will begin with your integrity.
 Oftentimes, having a good character will prevail over a skill.

 Do not read this post and quickly think of someone else.
 Check your moral compass and see where your needle is pointing.

 - Does a lie form more quickly than telling the truth in stressful situations?

 - Do you follow the crowd in whatever they are doing or thinking, without question?

 - Do you fear thinking or behaving beyond what your friends or family think or behave?

-- Do believe everything you hear or see that sound interesting?
+- Do you believe everything you hear or see, that sounds interesting?

-- Are ready to spread some information without researching the fact, because you are too lazy to search for the truth??
+- Are you ready to spread some information without researching the fact, because you are too lazy to search for the truth?